 A Guide to Cupping Coffee at Home

-Coffee cupping is an essential evaluation method for coffee roasters and speciality coffee shops but also really good fun to try out at home!
-It's a fairly easy to cup coffee and you can read about it in depth on the SCA website.
+Coffee cupping is an essential tool for coffee roasters and speciality coffee shops, but it's also really good fun to try out at home!

 • Bowls or glasses that hold 200-260ml of water.